Linux: It's Everywhere

 More than 31 Flavors

 Unlike closed-source operating systems such as Windows or Mac OX, Linux offers users a wide variety of "distributions" or "flavors".
 You can choose between Ubuntu, Red Hat, Arch, Puppy, Debian, Mint, CentOS, Fedora or openSUSE distributions (and many more).
-Within these distributions, you can choose a variety of desktop environments (user interface) such as Unity, Gnome, KDE, Mate, Cinnamon, LXDE, XFCE, Enlightenment, LXQt, or Openbox (and many more).
+Within these distributions, you can choose a variety of desktop environments (user interface) such as Gnome, KDE, Mate, Cinnamon, LXDE, XFCE, Enlightenment, LXQt, or Openbox (and many more).

-For example, you can choose Ubuntu's standard installation with the Unity desktop (simply called "Ubuntu").
+For example, you can choose Ubuntu's standard installation with the Gnome desktop (simply called "Ubuntu").
 Alternatively, you could choose the same Ubuntu distribution, but instead choose the Mate desktop (Ubuntu Mate), the LXDE desktop (Lubuntu), the XFCE desktop (Xubuntu), or the KDE desktop (Kubuntu).
 The programs generally work the same regardless of the desktop you choose, and once installed, you can switch between different desktops simply by logging out and logging back in.
 Linux allows you to choose the distribution that best suits your needs, and the desktop that best suits your personal preferences.
 It's time to enjoy computers again.

 Perhaps you are looking for a system that can be started from a USB stick on a hotel's computer when you travel, keeping your as private as possible.
 Perhaps Tails Linux or Lightweight Portable Security (from the US Department of Defense) would be the best option for you.